“I need to be an anchor”

 About the person

 Markus Krösche , soon to be 42 years old, gets tea for the interview with the FR in the executive suite of Eintracht Frankfurt at the new professional camp and takes a lot of time.
-The man who played soccer at SC Paderborn and earned his first spurs at level there before moving to RB Leipzig and then joining Eintracht last summer as sports director remains calm – even if the debate got heated at times.
+The man who played soccer at SC Paderborn and earned his first spurs at official level there before moving to RB Leipzig and then joining Eintracht last summer as sports director remains calm – even if the debate got heated at times.
 “I like to discuss things,” says the family man.
 He has long felt at home in Frankfurt, at the club with which he has experienced almost all the highs and lows within a short time – with the crowning achievement of winning the European Cup in Seville.
 Nevertheless, he has remained level-headed, and that’s a good thing.
 (FR)

 Was the transfer period nevertheless too tight because you didn’t get a right-back anymore?